nationalarchives/legacy-tna-google-tag-manager-scripts/README.md

 # Ecommerce tracking

-Ecommerce tracking tracks users who purchase digital items such as digital records or record copies.
+Ecommerce tracking for users who purchase digital items such as digital records or record copies.

 ## Ecommerce user journey: